 A couple of years ago I visited the marine acquarium in Thorshavn, Faroe Islands.
-A very beuatiful place!
+A very beautiful place!
 I managed to take some pictures including the one below featuring a healthy cod.
-Upon returnin home the picture landed on my flickr page and then I forgot about it.
+Upon returning home the picture landed on my flickr page and then I forgot about it.
 More than a year later I discovered that this picture had been added to Wikimedia Commons and Wikipedia (english and german versions).
-And nowadays it is easy to use Google picture search for me to find out that this picture has been shared on hundreds of websites around the world.
-The majority of these have followed the copyright and added a CC BY-SA compliant cred text.
+Big surprise!
+Wikipedia is really a high mountain for distribution of text and images.
+And nowadays it is easy to use Google picture search for me to find out that this picture has been shared on hundreds of websites around the world, without exception thanks to the Wikipedia article.
+The majority of these publishers have followed the copyright and added a CC BY-SA compliant cred text.
+Very good!

 The great surprise came yesterday when I found out that also the European Union added the picture to their official material on fishing policies in the Baltic Sea!

 Lesson learned: It is smart to let your material float around to get cred and your name mentioned.
-It is not so smart to be anxious and try to defend you copyright with all means using an "All Rights Reserved" approach, with ugly watermarks etc. This is at least true if you are an enthusiast/non-professional (such as me).
-I think even professionals could think similarly in many cases.
+It is not so smart to be anxious and try to defend you copyright with all means available using an "All Rights Reserved" approach, with ugly watermarks etc. This is at least true if you are an enthusiast/non-professional (such as me), or maybe also if you are in the academic sector or similar.
+I think even professionals working commercially could think similarly in many cases.
 Never forget that marketing and defending licenses is hard work and may cost you a lot of money.
 By utilizing open licenses you get a lever which can be very useful.
-After having done so you may start open doors for some real business...
+A lot of people get encouraged to share your work!
+Finally doors may open for some real business...

 Now is the season when you could possibly start life as a mole.
 Or maybe go into hibernation as a bear.
 At least here in my hometown Stockholm.
 I have a little routine which I perform every saturday at noon: To open my window, pick up a grey card, a light meter and measure the light.
 I got LV 9.
 This may not mean so much for my non-photograping friends but I can tell you this is seriously dark.
 Actually darker than regular dawn or dusk light at summer (when the sun is somewhat above the horizon).
 When taking pictures with a film camera it means your options are a little limited.
 Unless you pop in some high-sensitive film and stick to push processing.